fabulousjaximus/ChessFlaskMongo/task.md

 # Task

+1. Refactor the `ChessBoard` class in `chess.py` to abstractise access to the data.
-1. Implement a `DataSource` class, with methods for:
+2. Implement a `DataSource` class, with methods for accessing, modifying, and removing data from a MongoDB database.

-   - retrieving all coordinates
-   - retrieving all pieces
-   - retrieving one piece
-   - removing one piece
-   - updating the position of one piece
+You may find it helpful to move the data access methods from `ChessBoard` to a new class.

 Each group is to submit:

-1. A repl link to a working web app,
+1. A repl link to a working web app.
-2. An *individual* video (not more than 5 min) explaining how the following features were applied:
-   - main game features
-   - undo feature (Move History)

 # Grading criteria

-Each criteria is assigned a score of 0-2 depending on how well the requirements were met.
+Your group's code will be graded based on:

+- proper abstraction in `ChessBoard`
+- appropriate access of data in MongoDB